devrelm/frame-throttle/README.md

 animation-frame callback section of the browser's next [browsing context event loop].
 In this case the callback is called at the optimal time because all layout and dimensions will be the most up-to-date available before the page is rendered to the screen.
+The arguments passed to the callback will be the most recent arguments passed to the throttled listener before the animation frame.

 If `requestAnimationFrame` does not exist, then the callback will be called immediately, and will not be called again for at least 1/60th of a second.
 This allows you to make make adjustments before the next frame renders, but there is a small possibility that the information you calculate your changes off of will be out of date by the time the next frame renders.
+The arguments will be the first arguments passed to the throttled listener, reset every 1/60th of a second.

 [travis-image]: https://travis-ci.org/pelotoncycle/frame-throttle.svg?branch=master